MedicalEnvironment/wdl-dnanexus/README.md

 2. Set the **Output Folder** to `/FastQC_Results`.

 3. Click the **Run** button.
-The workflow will execute on DNAnexus, and you’ll receive a notification upon completion.
-Use the screenshots for guidance during this step:
+The workflow will execute on DNAnexus, and you’ll receive a notification upon completion:

    ![Run Workflow](https://github.com/user-attachments/assets/e79b8e31-3ed9-41a9-b586-8773c5069144)